Healthy Homemade Granola Bars: Soft, Chewy, and Easy to Make

 Don’t get me wrong, I purchase my fair share of processed snacks from the grocery store.
 But I try not to rely on these types of snacks for my toddler all of the time.

 So I have been thinking about how great it would be to find a recipe for simple homemade granola bars for toddlers and kids.
-My criteria for a great recipe for healthy granola bars includes the following;
+My criteria for a great recipe for healthy granola bars include the following;

-• Easy to make
+- Easy to make

-• Few ingredients
+- Few ingredients

-• Nutrient-rich wholesome ingredients
+- Nutrient-rich wholesome ingredients

-• Toddler approved (bonus points for baby and adult approved)
+- Toddler approved (bonus points for baby and adult approved)

 I also wanted an apple-flavored granola bar, because my toddler was having absolute meltdowns over the store-bought apple Nutri Grain bars (he can’t get enough of those!).
 I was also keen on the idea of an oat-based granola bar.
-Oats are healthy whole grains and a good source of iron for babies and toddlers
+Oats are healthy whole grains and a good source of iron for babies and toddlers.

 So I started experimenting with some apple oat-based granola bar recipes that didn’t have all the strange ingredients found in the store-bought bars.

 I landed on a recipe for “Healthy Apple Pie Oat Bars” from My Kids Lick the Bowl.
-I added some fresh chopped-up apples to the original recipe and experimented with some of the suggested ingredient options.
+I added some fresh chopped-up apples to the original recipe and experimented with some suggested ingredient options.

 I tried a couple of other apple bar recipes, but this one with my own little twist was my favorite!